 Wouldn't it be nice if you and your partner had perfectly matched sex drives?
-Unfortunately, in reality, it doesn't work that way as often as most people would like.
+When you're in the mood, so are they; when you're not in the mood, they show no interest.
+Unfortunately, in reality, it doesn't always work out that nicely.

 Common sex drive differences